By Elías Amor Bravo (14ymedio)

 There is no such thing as a COVID-19 cost that justifies an expansion of spending of this magnitude, whose objective, as seen, has been to sustain GDP growth by 1.3% within the budgeted sector, while productive activities remained inert.

-The note also refers to other functions, resembling an alleged resizing of the state sector based on greater efficiency and effectiveness of public spending, and the control of wages without productive support, excessive profits and payments to personal individuals, amongst other aspects.
-It’s hard to imagine that the foreign exchange market might be used for all this, but in the event that they say so, allow them to do it, since it’s needed to place order as soon as possible in an economy that doesn’t work.
+The note also refers to other functions, reminiscent of an alleged resizing of the state sector based on greater efficiency and effectiveness of public spending, and the control of wages without productive support, excessive profits and payments to personal individuals, amongst other aspects.
+It’s hard to imagine that the foreign exchange market might be used for all this, but in the event that they say so, allow them to do it, since it’s mandatory to place order as soon as possible in an economy that doesn’t work.

 Before that date, it must be remembered that the dollar and Cuban peso were on parity; that’s, they were quoted at the identical value.
 The identical regime that began in 1959, which remains to be in power in 2022, makes no presence of facing this issue.